One of the early migraine symptoms is an “aura”, prior to the onset of other symptoms.

 This phase will usually last a few hours or a few days before the headache strikes.

-Symptoms include mood swings, depression, irritability, fatigue, stiff muscles, diarrhea or constipation, strong cravings, increased sensitivity to noise or smell, and even euphoria.
+Symptoms include mood swings, depression, anger, irritability, fatigue, stiff muscles, diarrhea or constipation, strong cravings, increased sensitivity to noise or smell, and even euphoria.

 Having cold like symptoms is often common.